ncheneweth/iac-resources/comments.md

 _alphabetical_

 *[auth0](https://auth0.com)*.
-Poster child for developer experience using an idp
+Poster child for good developer experience using an idp

 *[buildkite](https://buildkite.com)*.
 If you have to run compute on-prem but can otherwise use cloud, p-l-e-a-s-e consider

 *[cachet](https://github.com/CachetHQ/Cachet)*.
 Well, how were you planning on managing your status page?
 And wire it
-into Slack so you can CRUD via chatops.
+into Slack so you can CRUD via chatops, simultaneously updating the internal channels as well.

 *[circleci](https://circleci.com)*.
-Cannot understate the ongoing value of natural constraints and accelerators in Circle
+Cannot understate the ongoing value of the inherit constraints and accelerators in Circle

 *[datadog](https://datadoghq.com)*.
 Hard to find better proof that self-managing observability tools is very wasteful